roidelapluie/prometheus-workshop/content/chapter/alerting.md

 - webhook receivers that will handle the alerts

+{{% note %}}
+Alerts and recording rules are close to each other.
+They are queries that are run at regular interval by prometheus and write new metrics into the tsdb.
+{{% /note %}}

 *Exercise*

 Create, in Prometheus, an alert when a target is down.

 *Exercise*

-Create, in Prometheus, an alert when a grafana server is down, with a label: priority=high.
+Create, in Prometheus, an alert when a grafana server is down, with an extra label: priority=high.

 *Exercise*

-Create a recording rule to get the % of disk space used and alert on > 50% of disk space used.
+Create a **recording rule** to get the % of disk space used and alert on > 50% of disk space used.

 What is the difference between recording and alerting?